wandersonwhcr/openssl-cheatsheet/README.md

 ## SSL Client

-Retrieve a certificate from `domain.tld` on port `443`.
+Retrieve certificate from `domain.tld` on port `443`.
 By default, this subcommand expect user input and to disable it, use `/dev/null` as _stdin_.
 Some debugging information is sent to _stderr_ and to avoid output redirect this file descriptor to `/dev/null`.